Ankr-network/ankr-docs/docs/Earn/liquid-staking/liquid-staking.md

 :::info
 There are two types of liquid staking tokens:

-1. Reward bearing tokens (e.g. aETHc, formerly known as aETH or ankrETH)
+1. Reward bearing tokens (e.g. aETHc, formerly known as aETH or AnkrETH)
 2. Reward earning tokens (e.g. aAVAXb or aETHb, formerly known as fETH)

 :::